Luming-L/NGG/L5_NGG.md

 > good: 2 contigs map the scaffold from two sides (center is centromere and thus has many repeats)
 > bad: hundread of contigs set to a chromosome
 * N50 (contig/scaffold N50 length)
-* length of contigs/scaffold (compared to the size of the genome)
+> length of contigs/scaffolds (compared to the size of the genome)
+> length of contig
 * Mean length of contigs/scaffolds (compared to the size of the genome)
 > **N50** :  the length of contig at which half the assembly is in contigs of that size or greater
 > the median weighted average?